 One distinguishing feature of commercial paper is that it is beneficial when dealing with a more substantial sum of money and does not require the use of cash.
 Since any collateral does not back this negotiable instrument, we can call it as an unsecured debt.
 Such features make it a convenient and cheap financing option for corporate with a good credit rating.
 On the other hand, wealthy individuals, financial institutions, big corporations, and money market funds buy these papers.

 History of Commercial Paper

 Article 3 of the Uniform and Commercial Code, applicable to all 50 states, governs commercial paper, the Virgin Islands, and the District of Columbia.
 The instrument first came into use about 100 years back.
 At the time, the New York businesses sold their short-term obligations to the dealers.
-The dealers, who purchase these obligations at a price less than their face value, would then transfer it to a bank or any other investor.
+The dealers, who purchase these obligations at a price less than their face value, would transfer them to a bank or any other investor.
 On maturity, the borrower would pay the investor the par value of the note.

 The first dealer to deal in the commercial paper was Marcus Goldman of Goldman Sachs.
 After the end of the Civil War, Goldman Sachs was the biggest dealer in this financial instrument.
 After World War II, commercial papers became the most popular debt instrument in the money market.

 - They are unsecured and offer a fixed rate of interest.